Water and Sewer Bills

 How can I check my water meter?

 Water meters are mechanical devices and most work in a similar manner.
-They have a measurement device in an ‘inner chamber’ that is calibrated to record the amount of water that goes through the meter.
+They have a measurement device in an inner chamber that is calibrated to record the amount of water that goes through the meter.
 Most meters in one, two and three family homes record water in tenths of cubic feet.
-A cubic foot of water is approximately equivalent to 7 ½ gallons of water.
-(You could actually use a five gallon bucket and measure it filled one and one half times, which would be roughly equal to a cubic foot.)
+A tenth of a cubic foot of water is approximately equivalent to ¾ of a gallon of water.

-If you question your bills and feel that your meter is recording incorrectly, you may request a ‘meter accuracy test’ be performed on your meter.
-This test is not free and the service fee of $180.00 must be paid before a meter test appointment can be arranged.
-Please call our Customer Call Center at 718-595-7000 during business hours and speak to a Customer Service Representative for more information about the service.
+If you question your bills and feel that your meter is recording incorrectly, you may request to have a “meter accuracy test” be performed on your meter.
+This test is not free and a service fee of $180.00 must be paid before a meter test appointment can be arranged.
+Please call our Customer Call Center at 718-595-7000 during business hours and speak to a Customer Service Representative for more information about this service.

 How can I get a water meter installed in my property?

 All properties were offered an opportunity to have DEP install a water meter up to July 1, 2000.
-After that date, most property without a meter was required to install a meter at their expense.
-There are some circumstances that affect these rules so property owners without a meter should consult with the DEP Customer Services before taking any action.
+After that date, most customers without a meter were required to install a meter at their own expense.
+There are some circumstances that affect these rules so property owners without a meter should contact DEP at 718 595-7000 before taking any action.